HaiSoftSARL/OwnSlaveDNS-forPleskOrDA/README.md

 Requirements on master server :
 - Allow SQL connection from slave (for Plesk)
-- Allow SSH connection from slave (for DirectAdmin)
+- Allow SSH/SQL connection from slave (for DirectAdmin)

 For Plesk, on the master server, add a SQL user, which will only be able to show the domains :
 ````sql